 materials in support of shared branching.
 Credit unions participating in

-the WCUSSC branch network will soon receive materials to replace the
+the WCUSSC branch network received materials to replace the "swirl" logo

-"swirl" logo with the CO-OP brand as part of a process that's explained in an archived webinar and FAQ.
+with the CO-OP brand as part of a process explained in an archived webinar and FAQ.

 Credit unions can order lapel buttons that